darktjm/ebaz/README.md

 as a Zynq 7010 FPGA development platform.
 Keep in mind that before I had a stupid idea to do something on an FPGA mid-March 2022, I didn't know jack about FPGAs or anything related to them, other than a vague awareness of their existence.
+It's been more than 30 years since I was an electronics hobbyist on my aborted EE path.

 This repository may disappear at any time, since it is only a subproject of a larger FPGA-related project, and I might merge it with